mikegagnon/type_class_tech_talk/README.md

 ====================

 Type classes are an effective (and popular) design pattern in Scala that is useful for developing beautiful APIs.
-They also allow you accomplish feats of type-system wizardry that wouldn't otherwise be possible in Scala.
+They also allow you accomplish type-system feats that wouldn't otherwise be possible in Scala.

 Prerequisites
 -------------
 You should be familiar with implicit values.

-Example 1: What's a typeclass?
+Example 1: What's a type class?
 ==============================
 I think English is pointless here.
-I'll just give a simple code example, where I compare scala code that *doesn't* use type classes to code that *does* use type classes.
+I'll just give a simple code example, where I compare Scala code that *doesn't* use type classes to code that *does* use type classes.

 Ordering *without* type classes